 The soils of Sector I are usually much more humid and with low temperatures.
 Soils in sector II have an average temperature of 2º or 3º higher, while soils in sector III have temperatures that may be higher depending on sun exposure.

-As you will see, Moray is usually a scientific discovery and you cannot miss this incredible attraction.
-If you are looking for other things to do in the surroundings, you cannot miss the adventure sports in the Sacred Valley.
+As you will see, Moray ruins are a scientific discovery and you cannot miss this incredible attraction.
+If you are looking for other things to do in the surroundings, you cannot miss the adventure sports in Sacred Valley.

 “A TRAVELER WITHOUT THE ABILITY TO OBSERVE IS LIKE A BIRD WITHOUT WINGS”

 As you will see, the Moray ruins are an ancient spectacle that the Incas left us.
 And therefore it is worth visiting them and knowing everything about them.
-We hope, together with Machu Travel Peru, to have inspired you to visit this wonderful, not-so-crowded attraction.
+We hope, together with Machu Travel Peru, to have inspired you to visit this wonderful and not so crowded attraction.
 If you want to immerse yourself in the history of the Inca Empire, you cannot miss this incredible place.
 You can always consult with our advisors to do a private tour combined with the best attractions around Cusco.
 Our team of consultants will be happy to help you plan the trip of your dreams.